insooth/insooth.github.io/data-type-converters.md

 The middle part can be done in parallel, providing that there is no inter-data dependencies that prevent from that.
 If done in parallel, the last step can be understood as a synchronisation point for asynchronous conversion tasks.

 To generalise even further, we may think of a conversion as a pair of actions, where first is a "getter" applied to the original data, and the second is the "setter" applied to the data returned by the "getter".
-The "setter" in the example changes the received data type.
+The "setter" in the example changes the received data's type.
 That's the idea of [Profunctor Optics](https://arxiv.org/abs/1703.10857) in fact &mdash; in our case &mdash; combined with a _state_ which is used to build up the result data.

 ## What can be a converter